AKanthasamy/mirage_demo/README.md

 > **Note:** After running the up.sh script, you will see the logging output of each application in your terminal window.
 This will allow you to see what's going on behind the scenes.
 For a more user-friendly output, you can use [Kitematic](https://kitematic.com/) from Docker which allows you to see the logging output from each individual application in its own window.

-In this demo, we are testing a simple application called "Twitter Search".
-This application allows you to submit a search term to the Twitter search API, and displays the results in JSON format.
+In this demo, we will test a simple application called "Twitter Search".
+This application allows you to submit a search term to the Twitter search API and view the results in JSON format.

 You can find more information on the [Mirage testing workflow in the Mirage docs](https://github.com/SpectoLabs/mirage/wiki/Testing-Workflow).

-The Twitter Search application has a drop down selector ("External API URI") which allows you to choose whether API calls are routed straight to Twitter, or via Mirage.
+The Twitter Search application has a drop-down (**External API URI**) which allows you to choose whether API calls are routed straight to Twitter or via Mirage.

-There is also an input field where you can set the name of the Mirage scenario and session.
+There is an input field where you can set the name of the Mirage [scenario and session](https://github.com/SpectoLabs/mirage/wiki/Glossary).

 Normally these two options would be set in a configuration file, but we've put them in the application UI for the purposes of this demo.

 ![demo_twitter_search_initial](https://storage.googleapis.com/specto-wiki-img/demo_twitter_search_initial.png)

-With the External API URI selector set to "Twitter", you can submit a search query and view the response.
+With the External API URI drop-down set to **Twitter**, you can submit a search query and view the response.

 ![demo_twitter_search_response](https://storage.googleapis.com/specto-wiki-img/demo_twitter_search_response.png)

-The Twitter Search application is calling the real Twitter search API, which returns a real-time response.
+The Twitter Search application is calling the real Twitter search API which returns a real-time response.

-Next, we will configure Mirage to record how the Twitter search API responds when the Twitter Search application calls it.
+Next you need to configure Mirage to record the Twitter search API responses.

-In the Mirage management UI, navigate to Management > Scenarios and click the "Add a new scenario" button.
+In the Mirage management UI, navigate to **Management > Scenarios** and click the **Add a new scenario** button.

 You can find more information on [sessions and scenarios in the Mirage docs](https://github.com/SpectoLabs/mirage/wiki/Glossary).

 ![demo_mirage_add_new_scenario](https://storage.googleapis.com/specto-wiki-img/demo_mirage_add_new_scenario.png)

-We check the "Start session in record mode..." box so that once we click the "Submit" button, everything is ready for recording.
+Check the **Start session in record mode...** box so that when you click the "Submit" button, Mirage is ready to record.

 ![demo_mirage_view_session_record](https://storage.googleapis.com/specto-wiki-img/demo_mirage_view_session_record.png)

 Mirage uses proxies to handle the routing of requests and responses.
 You can find out more about this in the Mirage docs.

-For this demo, we have a simple proxy that sits between the Twitter Search application and Mirage itself.
+In this demo a simple proxy sits between the Twitter Search application and Mirage.

-The proxy can be set to either record or playback mode.
-By default, our proxy is in record mode.
-You can see that in record mode, the proxy gets responses from the real Twitter API at https://api.twitter.com.
+The proxy can be set to either record or playback.
+By default, it is in record mode.
+You can see that in record mode the proxy gets responses from the real Twitter API at https://api.twitter.com.

 ![demo_proxy_record_mode](https://storage.googleapis.com/specto-wiki-img/demo_proxy_record_mode.png)

-Now we return to the Twitter Search application and select "Mirage Proxy" in the "External API URI" selector.
-We enter the name of the scenario and session that we set up in the Mirage management UI and submit a search term.
+Return to Twitter Search application and select **Mirage Proxy** in the **External API URI** drop-down.
+Enter the name of the scenario and session that you set up in the Mirage management UI and submit a search term.
 The response is still coming from the real Twitter search API, but it is being routed through the proxy.

 ![demo_twitter_search_proxy](https://storage.googleapis.com/specto-wiki-img/demo_twitter_search_proxy.png)

-If we go back to the Mirage management UI and navigate to the Tracker Collection page, we can see that the Twitter search API response has been recorded.
+If you go back to the Mirage management UI and navigate to the **Tracker Collection** page, you can see that the Twitter search API response has been recorded.

 ![demo_mirage_response_recorded](https://storage.googleapis.com/specto-wiki-img/demo_mirage_response_recorded.png)

-Now we have recorded a response, we want to switch Mirage into playback mode.
-In the Mirage application, we navigate to Management > Scenarios and click the "Stop" button next to our scenario.
-The recording session stops, and we can click the "play" button to start playback.
+Now you have recorded a response, you need to switch Mirage into playback mode.
+In the Mirage application, navigate to **Management > Scenarios** and click the **Stop** button next to the scenario.
+The recording session stops, and you can click the "play" button to start playback.

 ![demo_mirage_start_playback](https://storage.googleapis.com/specto-wiki-img/demo_mirage_start_playback.png)

-We also need to switch the proxy into playback mode.
-We go to the Proxy application and click the "Recording" button to switch the proxy into playback mode.
+You also need to switch the proxy into playback mode.
+Go to the Proxy application and click the **Recording** button to switch the proxy into playback mode.
 You can see that the Proxy is now getting responses from the Mirage Application at http://mirage_app:8001.

 ![demo_proxy_playback_mode](https://storage.googleapis.com/specto-wiki-img/demo_proxy_playback_mode.png)

-Now we return to the Twitter Search application and submit our search term again.
+Return to the Twitter Search application and submit the search term again.
 The Twitter Search application is calling Mirage, which is returning the recorded response.

 ![demo_twitter_search_proxy](https://storage.googleapis.com/specto-wiki-img/demo_twitter_search_proxy.png)

-If we go back to the Mirage application and navigate to the Tracker Collection page, we can see that Mirage is now mimicking the Twitter search API.
+Go back to the Mirage application and navigate to the Tracker Collection page.
+You can see that Mirage is now mimicking the Twitter search API.

 ![demo_mirage_playback_response](https://storage.googleapis.com/specto-wiki-img/demo_mirage_playback_response.png)